Joe Montemurro

-Joseph Adrian Montemurro (13 September 1969), nicknamed Pepe, is an Australian soccer coach and former player who has been the head coach of the Australian women's national team since June 2025.
+Joseph Adrian Montemurro (born 13 September 1969), nicknamed Pepe, is an Australian soccer coach and former player who has been the head coach of the Australian women's national team since June 2025.

 Montemurro had played as a midfielder, mainly in Italy in the 1990s, before returning to Australia to play for Victorian State League teams.
 He began coaching in youth football for various Victorian clubs in 2002 and was promoted to men's teams by 2006.
 From 2014 to 2017, he managed the women's sides of Melbourne Victory and then Melbourne City.
-He replaced Pedro Martínez Losa in 2017 as manager of Arsenal womens, where he won the league title in his second season.
+He replaced Pedro Martínez Losa in 2017 as manager of Arsenal Women, where he won the league title in his second season.
 In 2021, Montemurro moved to Italy to manage Juventus Women, and in 2024, he became coach of the French side, Olympique Lyonnais Féminin the first non-French coach in the club's history.
 He won league titles at all three European clubs.

 Playing career

 Montemurro spent his entire junior playing career at Brunswick Juventus and made his first senior appearance for the club in 1986 in the National Soccer League as a 16-year-old.
-He was also a member of the Victorian State Youth team between 1986–1988, which won two national titles.
+He was also a member of the Victorian State Youth team between 1986 and 1988, which won two national titles.

 In 1987 he declined a scholarship at the Australian Institute of Sport, to remain at Brunswick Juventus.
 In 1988, he was spotted by Swiss club Neuchâtel Xamax youth team and accepted the opportunity to play in Europe in the following year.
 After two years back at Brunswick, he transferred to Italian Serie C2 club Potenza before spending five years at Opitergina (1992–1996), in the Italian non-professional Leagues.

 Montemurro returned to Australia in 1996 and resumed playing in the Victorian State league teams while continuing his coaching education.
 He has UEFA A and UEFA Pro Licences, which he attained in Florence, Italy, alongside a Master of Sports Coaching from Queensland University.